zakirt/react-typescript-bootstrap-boilerplate/README.md

 # React/TypeScript/Bootstrap boilerplate

 Boilerplate for creating React apps with TypeScript and Bootstrap.
-The project also uses Sass and Webpack to bundle the script.
+The project also uses Sass for preprocessing CSS and Webpack to bundle the script.

-## Unit tests

-Testing is accomplished using [Jest framework](https://jestjs.io/).

-Unit test files must be placed inside `/spec` directory.
-The file extensions must be either `.spec.ts`, or `.spec.tsx` (components).
-See `jest.config.js` for more info.

 ## Building the app